Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 that none will ever share it with you.
-Perhaps it, like everything else, is in large part a product of some form of socialization, of cultural narratives and metaphors, of stories told to you at bedtime (or simply the lack thereof), of characters and plotlines and settings you found yourself enraptured in at a young age.
+Perhaps it, like everything else, is in large part a product of some form of socialization, of cultural narratives and metaphors, of stories told to you at bedtime (or simply the lack thereof), of characters and plotlines and settings in which you found yourself enraptured at a young age.
 And if you were to ever look back at any of these components, none of it would add up, or perhaps all of it would, in a special kind of way that you could never predict, simply because at a certain point, the whole becomes too divergent to break into its parts.

 Regardless of your answer, if you have one at all, I hope you've learned something from this post.
 I hope you look at the world just a little bit differently.
-But most of all, I hope you look at yourself just a little bit differently, and I hope you can never look at your self the same way again.
+But most of all, I hope you can never look at your self the same way again.

 [^1]: Interestingly, science still seems a bit stuck on this pursuit.
-The gender
+The
-    gene, which itself deserves a whole blogpost, is incessently discussed.
+    transgender gene, which itself deserves a whole blogpost, is discussed far more often than I wish.
 Even in _Bitch_, the author can't help but think about the essential difference between men and women.
-She, of course, points it to the sexual differentiation of men for reproduction.
+She, of course, points it to the sexual differentiation that she suggests produced "men" for reproduction.
 But is there really any essential difference between men and women?
 Even in the realm of "Sex," whatever that means?
-The very fact that our society is so transfixed on this pursuit is itself enlightening.
+The very fact that our society is so transfixed on this pursuit is itself both enlightening and frightening.
 But why must there be any difference at all?

 [^2]: This is a bit of jargon used in a lot of post-modern writing, but I find
     it to serve a useful place for the sake of clarity.
 You can think of it